telerik/xaml-docs/controls/radbulletgraph/features/radbulletgraph-qualitative-ranges.md

 ## Defining Ranges

 The ranges are defined manually in the __QualitativeRanges__ collection of the control.
-Each range is presented by the QualitativeRange control which exposes couple of properties - __Brush__ and __Value__.
+Each range is presented by the QualitativeRange control which exposes the following properties - __Brush__ and __Value__.

 #### __[XAML] Example 1: Showing qualitative ranges__
 {{region radbulletgraph-features-qualitative-ranges-0}}